Do Fleas Live in Human Hair? Discover Flea Facts & Removal

 If you’ve found a tiny jumping bug in your hair, you’re probably wondering if fleas can actually live there.
 The short answer is that fleas don’t typically live in human hair long-term.
 While they might hop into your hair temporarily while looking for a meal, they much prefer the thick fur of cats and dogs.

-To understand why fleas don’t live in human hair, you need to know what makes them tick.
+To understand why fleas don’t live in human hair, you need to know how they work.
 The most common flea in our area is the cat flea (Ctenocephalides felis), which makes up over 90% of fleas found on both cats and dogs in North America.

 These tiny insects have evolved specifically for life in thick animal fur.
 Their flattened bodies and special comb-like spines help them slip between dense hair shafts that are much thicker than human hair.
-Additionally, their powerful hind legs let them jump incredible distances to reach their preferred hosts.
+Their powerful hind legs let them jump incredible distances to reach their preferred hosts.

 The CDC notes that fleas prefer animals but will bite people when their usual hosts aren’t available.
 Research shows that fleas are attracted to specific host odors, body temperature differences, and CO2 levels that are optimized for their natural pet hosts rather than humans.